© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 Reading ABS fault codes:

-Reading fault codes with a 12V LED: Single, low current 12V LEDs are readily available from Radio Shack and on Ebay.
+Reading fault codes with a 12V LED: 12V LEDs are readily available from Radio Shack and on Fleabay.
 Remove the blue protective cap from the diagnostic plug.
 Connect the positive terminal of the LED to the center hole of the diagnostic plug and ground the other terminal of the LED.
 When you turn the bike on (there's no need to start it) the LED should illuminate.
 Count the number of times the LED flashes OFF to determine the fault code.
 The ABS brain will keep cycling so if you don't get the count the first time just wait a few seconds and it will be repeated.

 Reading the fault code with an analog voltmeter: You need to use an analog voltmeter (one with a needle) because digital voltmeters don't react to the drops in voltage quickly enough to count them.
 (Unless you've got a digital voltmeter that costs more than your bike did. :D) Put the positive (red wire) probe of your voltmeter into the center hole of the diagnostic plug and ground the other (black wire) probe somewhere on the bike.
 Count the number of dips in voltage (needle drops to the left) to determine the fault code.